 1. Am I Pregnant?

 Pregnancy tests are not always accurate.
 Get your pregnancy confirmed by a medical professional.
-An ultrasound can tell if the baby has a heartbeat and how far along you are.
+An ultrasound can confirm if it is a viable pregnancy, can identify a baby’s heartbeat, and can tell you how far along you are.

 2. Do I Understand The Potential Risks?